Continental Trail King 2.2 Protection Review

 We began to suspect we may have gotten a "lemon" after inspecting the same tire on a couple of friends' bikes that easily had 10x the mileage as our test tire.
 Neither of their Trail Kings seemed to show the same signs of wear as ours despite being the same model and rubber compound.
 On a rocky slab corner, one of our testers assumed he unseated his tire when a shotgun blast of air emanated from his rear wheel.
 After re-seating the bead with a CO2 cartridge, he gave the wheel a spin and it had a very pronounced wobble.
 Upon further inspection, the rim was surprisingly true.
 However, the sidewall of the tire had been permanently deformed and bubbled out.

-Even with our limited experience on this tire in wet and rooty conditions, we surmise our East Coast brethren would say this tire is "wicked pissah, kid".
+Even with our limited experience on this tire in wet and rooty conditions, we surmise our East Coast brethren would like it.
 The same might hold true for someone spending a majority of their time riding in moist, loamy conditions such as the Pacific Northwest.
 We truly thought this tire performed exceptionally well on the dry, technical climbs found in abundance here in Lake Tahoe.
 Unfortunately, insufficient sidewall support left us with a wonky, wobbly wheel on more than one occasion.
 Lighter riders should be fine, but Clydesdales or very aggressive riders might push the sidewall beyond its limits.

 A good all-rounder so long as your preferred terrain is more lamb than lion.
-A beefier sidewall could prevent the durability issues we experienced with our test tires, and make us feel more confident charging through rough rock gardens without fear of coming out the other side with a mangled piece of aluminum foil for a wheel.
+A beefier sidewall could prevent the durability issues we experienced with our test tires, and make us feel more confident charging through rough rock gardens without fear of coming out the other side with damage to our wheels.